 - 1. The examiner or assessment committee checks written (graduation) work for plagiarism.
 A plagiarism scanner may be used for this purpose. - 2.
 To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted. - 3.
-All Master students are required to upload the draft Master thesis (before green light review) and the final Master thesis (at least 5 working days prior to the graduation date) in the plagiarism scanner and provide the daily supervisor with a pdf print out of the plagiarism scanner.
+All Master's programme students are required to upload the draft Master's thesis (before green light review) and the final Master's thesis (at least five working days prior to the graduation date) in the plagiarism scanner and provide the daily supervisor with a pdf print-out of the plagiarism scanner report.